-With the roles of Pan in Bat Boy and The Cat in the Hat in Seussical already under his belt, Vancouver actor Matt Palmer has plenty of experience playing fictional characters to draw inspiration from as he becomes the big green ogre this summer for the Theatre Under the Stars production of Shrek: The Musical.
+With the roles of Pan in Bat Boy and The Cat in the Hat in Seussical already under his belt, Vancouver actor Matt Palmer has plenty of experience playing fictional characters.
+He uses them to draw inspiration as he becomes the big green ogre this summer for the Theatre Under the Stars production of Shrek: The Musical.

-[pullquote]“We can all relate to be being an outcast or not being loved at times.
-Shrek is such an interesting character as an ogre, but he also has a great big heart.
-People assume he will eat them, but that is not who he is.” – Matt Palmer[/pullquote]“It is a lot of fun playing non-human roles because other than being inappropriate or rude there are no rules because no can say that is not what an ogre would do,” laughs Palmer.
-“There is a wonderful freedom that allows you to explore your silly creative side”.
+“It is a lot of fun playing non-human roles because other than being inappropriate or rude there are no rules because no can say that is not what an ogre would do,” laughs Palmer.
+“There is a wonderful freedom that allows you to explore your silly creative side.”

 “The great thing about Shrek is that it works for both adults and children,” explains Palmer.
 “It reminds me of cartoons like Daffy Duck and Foghorn Leghorn, where they entertained children, but there are so many references that also entertain adults.
 That was what I was surprised by with the movie; not only that children loved it, but adults would go and there were all these adult references that would fly over the children’s heads.”

-But don’t let Palmer’s love for the movie upon which the musical is based fool you into thinking his performance will be a simple impersonation Mike Meyers performance.
+But don’t let Palmer’s love for the movie, upon which the musical is based, fool you into thinking his performance will be a simple impersonation of Mike Myers’s performance.

-What also won’t change of course is Shrek’s recognizable appearance, with Palmer spending nearly two hours each night getting into the costume, prosthetic and green make-up that transforms him into the irascible ogre, and another hour to get out of it at the end of show.
+What also won’t change, of course, is Shrek’s recognizable appearance.
+Palmer spends nearly two hours each night getting into the costume, prosthetic and green make-up that transforms him into the irascible ogre, and another hour to get out of it at the end of the show.

 “We’ve definitely had to make some adjustments with the costume,” says Palmer of the process.
 “I tend to run hot so when the original design included rubber boots and hands made of winter gloves we knew there had to be some changes.
 It all comes down to temperature control.”